Recessions are necessary for economies to evolve, or so economists argue.

 It is easy to see the effects of this pandemic on group life insurance: COVID-19 has a direct and immediate impact on mortality rates.
 However, the effects on group LTD are much more opaque, as the morbidity impact is largely indirect and delayed.
 Mortality risk and morbidity risk may have polar-opposite reactions to COVID-19, both in terms of timing and direct linkage, but that is not to say that the financial impact will be wildly different.
 There are many ”pandemic headwinds” facing group LTD carriers, and it’s just a matter of time before these trends crystalize.

-Similarly, elimination periods (EP) should mitigate the direct effect of the pandemic on disability claims as a 90-180 EP usually lasts longer than a coronavirus case.
+Similarly, elimination periods (EP) should mitigate much of the direct effect of the pandemic on disability claims as a 90-180 EP usually lasts longer than a coronavirus case.
 Even a diagnosis of long COVID-19 may not necessarily result in long-term disability.
 The “long” in long-COVID-19 is in comparison to a typical flu duration of three to four weeks, not the “long” that we infer with long-term disability claims.
 While most long-COVID-19 cases at present have limited durations measured in months, it is also too early to truly understand the long-term health consequences of this disease.
 Said differently, a tidal wave of COVID-19 LTD claims does not appear to be on the horizon, but ongoing research points to a few ripples headed our way.

 Pressures brought by the pandemic also have led to some unexpected positive developments.
 Recovery from some disabilities may be made easier by work-from-home measures, just as lockdowns led to faster consumer acceptance of wellness and digital health technologies.
 Telehealth, for example, has proven to be a very viable and cost-effective alternative to in-person doctor visits.
 Public health mandates like social distancing and mask-wearing also appear to be suppressing the spread of other infectious diseases such as the seasonal flu.
 The blisteringly fast pace of COVID-19 vaccine development has opened our eyes to what is possible in virology and paved the way for faster advances in vaccine science.